Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 Create GitLab branches from Tuleap artifact
 ```````````````````````````````````````````

-If some preconditions are met, user can be able to create a GitLab branch directly from a Tuleap artifact.
+If some preconditions are met, user can be able to create a GitLab branch and the corresponding merge request directly from a Tuleap artifact.
 Those preconditions are:

 * At least one GitLab repository is integrated in the artifact's project with token well configured